amtoaer

 Figure 1

-2. Send a GET request to notify Google to update the site map.
+2. Send a GET request to notify Google to update the sitemap.

 The specific yml workflow file is as follows: